Click on the links below to skip to your preferred section:

 The Canadian Radio-television and Telecommunications Commission (CRTC) is the body responsible for regulating broadcasting and telecommunications in Canada.
 It regulates certain types of internet businesses and activities in Canada.
 For instance, if an internet business qualifies as a “telecommunications services provider” i.e., by offering voice or data telecommunications services, under the Telecommunications Act, it may be subject to telecommunications regulation, which may impact its operations, ownership, facilities, rates and services.
 The CRTC also regulates the sending of certain commercial electronic messages, discussed below.

 In addition, the CRTC has been granted express powers to regulate certain audio and audiovisual content transmitted over the internet in Canada.
 In 2023, the Online Streaming Act (Bill C-11), amended Canada’s Broadcasting Act by introducing modernized provisions addressing internet-based broadcasting, including many on-demand video and audio streaming services and social media platforms.
 These amendments aim to reduce the regulatory asymmetry between traditional broadcasters and online broadcasters by expressly empowering the CRTC to subject online broadcasters to some of the same types of requirements imposed on traditional broadcasters.
 Online broadcasters had previously been exempted from CRTC regulation.
 Many of these requirements are currently the subject of regulatory consultations and have yet to be determined.
-However, the CRTC may require online broadcasters to showcase Canadian content or make expenditures or other contributions to support Canadian and Indigenous content.
+The CRTC currently requires certain online broadcasters to register with the CRTC, comply with basic conditions of service, pay broadcasting regulatory fees, and contribute a percentage of their Canadian broadcasting revenues to the production and distribution of Canadian and Indigenous content.
 Bill C-11 has also expanded the CRTC’s enforcement tools, which now include administrative monetary penalties.

 Note that there are currently no compulsory copyright licences available for retransmission of over-the-air broadcasts over the internet unlike conventional television.
 As a result, re-transmitters have to negotiate copyright licences with all rights holders to broadcast works.
 It is not uncommon, however, for third parties to unlawfully distribute certain broadcasts without the copyright holder’s consent, forcing those rights holders to request injunctions.
 These orders have been requested immensely following the 2019 Bell Media Inc. v.
 GoldTV.Biz case.
 The Federal Court of Canada has now granted its first order requiring internet service providers to block IP addresses in real time.
 Referred to as a dynamic site blocking order against internet service providers, this allows internet service providers to follow and continuously block illegally streamed content as it changes IP addresses.
 This order was granted in regard to the streaming of live hockey games.